top of page

 anxiety

-Anxiety can be a typical part of life, childhood, and adolescence.
+Anxiety can be a regular, yet uncomfortable, part of life.
 In fact, almost everyone experiences anxiety to some degree.
-However, those with anxiety disorders may experience fearfulness, avoidance, panic attacks, stomachaches, pain, or excessive shyness most days about a variety of different things.
-For instance, home life, school, friendships, self-image, and so on.
-Often times, it helps for individuals and their parents to learn how implement aspects of Cognitive Behavioral Therapy (CBT), coping strategies, mindfulness, grounding exercises, or progressive relaxation to remediate symptoms of anxiety that may negatively impact one's life.
-It should be noted that individuals are unique, and this may require some investigating to determine what strategies work best for them.
+However, those with anxiety disorders may experience persistent fearfulness, avoidance, panic attacks, stomachaches, pain, or excessive shyness most days about a variety of different things.
+For instance, home life, school, work, friendships, self-image, and more may be reasons someone feels anxious.
+Often times, it helps for individuals (and their caregivers, if applicable) to learn how implement various techniques individualized for the client to ease symptoms of anxiety that may negatively be impacting one's life.
+It should be noted that all people are unique, and this may require some investigating to determine what strategies work best for them.

 Depression